After Your Hearing

 Who can apply

-If this is your first PRRA application, you will not be told to leave Canada.
-To make sure you can stay in Canada, be careful to meet the deadlines in your Notification Regarding a PRRA.
+If this is your first PRRA application, you will be allowed to stay in Canada while your PRRA application is being decided.
+To make sure you can stay in Canada, be careful to meet the deadlines in the Notification Regarding a PRRA.

-You will not be told to leave Canada unless:
+You will not be allowed to stay in Canada if:

 How to apply

 CBSA will give you an application form and instruction guide.
-Fill in the Application for a Pre-Removal Risk Assessment.
+Fill in the Application for a Pre-Removal Risk Assessment form.
 Any family members in Canada who are 18 years of age or older must do their own form.

 • Why would I be at risk if I was returned to the country?